EnterSub/entersub/README.md

 ## About
-Final year MSc student with experience in Data Science and Data Analysis.
+MSc student with experience in Data Science and Data Analysis.